 The Bigger Picture of Cryogenic Cooling Costs

-First thoughts on cooling:
+First thoughts on cooling

 Many people initially think of refrigeration compressors for cooling when product testing.
 Compressors work great for home refrigerators and sometimes they work the best for temperature chambers or thermal platforms as well.
 There are caveats but the main conditions where mechanical refrigeration systems work best are as follows:

-- Where the temperature is held steady for long periods of time
+- Where the temperature is held steady for long periods of time.

-- Where cooling rate or getting to temperature quickly is not important
+- Where cooling rate or getting to temperature quickly is not important.

-- When the lowest temperature range required is above -35C
+- When the lowest temperature range required is above -35C.

 The hourly cost of consumption for cryogenic cooling using expendable refrigerants like Liquid Nitrogen or L-CO2 is indeed higher but in the big picture, often the total cost of running mechanical refrigeration is greater.
-Several factors can contribute to the cost advantage using Liquid Nitrogen.
+Several factors can contribute to the cost advantage of using Liquid Nitrogen.

-- Simpler system design of LN2 systems directly relates to less money to maintain
+- Simpler system design of LN2 systems directly relates to less money to maintain.

-While efficiency of scale is to be gained with larger temperature test systems, benchtop systems with smaller batches can make sense too.
+While the efficiency of scale is to be gained with larger temperature test systems, benchtop systems with smaller batches can make sense too.
 I am reminded of the theory of optimum carpooling partners which says If you carpool with one person, you cut your driving in half, you would have to carpool with everybody to eliminate the other half of the driving… Not to mention the delays that would inevitably happen.
-As I digress, the point is that a lot of time can be spent waiting to get many devices ready to undergo test, thus holding up testing progress.
+As I digress, the point is that a lot of time can be spent waiting to get many devices ready to undergo tests, thus holding up testing progress.

-Cascade refrigeration systems used to cool to temperatures below -40C have had made strides towards improved reliability in recent years but are far more complex than single stage systems, more expensive to buy, operate and maintain.
+Cascade refrigeration systems used to cool to temperatures below -40C have had made strides towards improved reliability in recent years but are far more complex than single-stage systems, more expensive to buy, operate and maintain.
 Another story here: When I worked at another thermal test equipment company, I remember being more than a little surprised when a contractor had performed warranty repair work on a refrigeration system at their shop.
-They had an amazingly large line item on the bill for “Electricity used by unit while in shop”.
-Just how legitimate the charge was can’t be said but there is significant cost that often is not seen or figured into ownership of refrigeration systems.
+They had an amazingly large line item on the bill for “Electricity used by the unit while in the shop”.
+Just how legitimate the charge was can’t be said but there is a significant cost that often is not seen or figured into ownership of refrigeration systems.

-Actual costs of course will vary; load, profile other factors play in to the decision.
+Actual costs of course will vary; load, profile other factors play into the decision.